 Prior to her tenure as an Assistant United States Attorney, Ms. O’Neil was a litigation associate with the Washington, D.C., office of Davis Polk & Wardwell.
 Her practice areas included general commercial litigation, professional liability, securities and fraud matters, and white collar criminal defense.

 In 1986, Ms. O’Neil received a B.A., with highest distinction, from the University of Virginia.
 She received her law degree, cum laude, from Harvard Law School in 1990.
 She also holds a Masters of Public Policy from Harvard’s Kennedy School of Government.
-Ms. O’Neil has lectured nationwide on topics including trial advocacy, trial strategy, complex litigation, financial investigations and electronic surveillance.
+Ms. O’Neil has lectured on topics including trial advocacy, complex litigation, pharmacy law, financial investigations and electronic surveillance.

 Ms. O’Neil is a member of the Boards of Directors of the Georgia Council on Alcohol and Drugs, and the Atlanta Police Foundation.
 She is also a member of the American Health Lawyers Association and the American Society for Pharmacy Law.

-Ms. O’Neil has been recognized nationally as one of the top business litigators in the Corporate Counsel Edition of Super Lawyers.
-She also has been named one of Georgia’s Super Lawyers for 2009-2012, and identified as one of the Top 50 Women among Georgia’s Super Lawyers.
+Ms. O’Neil has been recognized nationally as one of the top business litigators in the Business Edition of Super Lawyers.
+She also has been named one of Georgia’s Super Lawyers for 2009-2013, and identified as one of the Top 50 Women among Georgia’s Super Lawyers.